Practical solutions for improving personal effectiveness and how to manage your time

-- theory input, practical advice and examples suited to the the charity, public and not-for-profit sectors
+- theory input, practical advice and examples suited to the charity, public and not-for-profit sectors

 - group and individual activities to practice your new techniques

-- opportunities for personal refection and action planning
+- opportunities for personal reflection and action planning

 - tips and hints drawn from real life examples by your =mc programme leader